jkroepke/helm-secrets/docs/ArgoCD Integration.md

 # Installation on Argo CD

-Before using helm secrets, we are required to install helm-secrets and sops on the ArgoCD Repo Server.
+Before using helm secrets, we are required to install `helm-secrets` and `sops` on the `argocd-repo-server`.
 There are two methods to do this.
 Either create your custom ArgoCD Docker Image or install them via init container.

 ## Option 1: Custom Docker Image
 Integrating `helm-secrets` with Argo CD can be achieved by building a custom Argo CD Server image.

+Only `argocd-repo-server` needs this customized image.
+Other ArgoCD components can use the customized or upstream variant.

 Below is an example `Dockerfile` which incorporates `sops` and `helm-secrets` into the Argo CD image:
 ```Dockerfile